NEET Dropper Study Plan & Strategy: An Ultimate Guide for Repeaters

 The Ideal NEET Dropper Strategy for NEET 2027

-Your first 5-6 months should be entirely focused on error log & complete syllabus coverage.
+Your first 5-6 months should be entirely focused on the error log & complete syllabus coverage.
 Your goal should be to remove any conceptual weak areas and not jump into mock tests.

 Phase 1 (First 5 Months)